Deepak23EC4227/Physical-Design-of-Single-Port-RAM/README.md

 The final step involves connecting the components with wires (routing) and optimizing the wire paths to minimize delays and other issues.

 # Final Result of the Flow:
-Below attached are the screenshots of the final layout before and after translating the GDS stream file into Cadence Virtuoso
+Final layout before and after translating the GDS stream file into Cadence Virtuoso.
 ![Screenshort 14-01-2024](https://github.com/user-attachments/assets/fc55efb8-58c9-4592-b79c-dee55d0fe4e4)
 ![Screenshort 15-01-2024](https://github.com/user-attachments/assets/842bef5f-9efc-4cd0-b978-baf4739d71be)